This article covers common questions about using UTM parameters in PathFactory, including:

 You have two choices to add UTM parameters to your track URL’s:

-Navigate to your Content Track, select the asset you wish to appear first to the visitor, and click the share icon or button.
+- Navigate to your Target or Recommend Track, select the asset you wish to appear first to the visitor, and click its share link.

 Where is UTM parameter data in PathFactory?